 Ever since the book “Back of the Napkin” became popular, there has been a movement toward bringing hieroglyphics back to interpersonal communications.
-Whiteboard selling is a modern selling technique to add this visual strategy to your arsenal.
+Considering the environment for most modern offices, this means whiteboarding is a key communication strategy your team needs to hone.
+Whiteboard selling and the whiteboard presentation serve as a modern technique to add this visual strategy to your arsenal.

 Stick figures and illustrated icons have re-emerged as a legitimate means to deliver critical messages, and whiteboarding is one of the most effective ways to deploy these messages.